Real Talk: How Nursing Affects Your Breasts

 While not every woman will experience all of these shifts while breastfeeding, here are some of the most common breast changes to expect:

-If you thought your breasts got larger while you were pregnant, well, that was just the beginning.
-When your milk comes in a few days after giving birth, it can feel like your breasts practically double in size overnight and you may experience some breast pain with breastfeeding.
+If you thought your breasts got larger while you were pregnant, that was just the beginning.
+When your milk comes in a few days after giving birth, it can feel like your breasts practically double in size overnight, and you may experience some breast pain with breastfeeding.
 Your body is making a whole lot of breastmilk at first, but as it adapts to how much your baby eats, your breasts will start to feel less full after 6-12 weeks.
 A good, supportive nursing bra can really help—just be sure to get one large enough for your new size.
+Your breasts after breastfeeding will also change and be a different size, and many women may feel that their breasts have relaxed.
+To ensure that your breasts are supported during pregnancy and nursing, and to prevent sagging from breastfeeding, ensure that you have a comfortable bra that fits and supports you throughout the process.

 2. Tenderness and sore breasts